clearent/RecurringAPI/README.md

     <h3>Delete</h3>

     <p>You can only Delete customers that do not have plans or payments assoicated to them.
-If your customer has payments and plans, you will recieve and error.
-You can update the status

-of the customer to inactive if it has plans or payments and the customer will be archived after 24 months.
-For customers that do NOT have plans or payments you can use the delete methon

-the URL.  https://gateway-sb.clearent.net/rest/v2/customers/<strong>cust_dr3fiY91UYIP</strong> You will get a 200 ok, with object that was deleted returned to you.
+If your customer has payments and plans, you will recieve an error.
+You can update the status of the customer to inactive if it has plans or payments and the customer will be archived after 24 months.
+For customers that do NOT have plans or payments you can use the delete method with the URL and customer-key: https://gateway-sb.clearent.net/rest/v2/customers/<strong>CUSTOMER-KEY-HERE</strong>.
+You will get a 200 ok, with object that was deleted returned to you.

     </p>